 - USDA Loans 6%

-- Non-QM Loans allow up to 6% in sellers concessions
+- Non-QM Loans allow up to 6% in seller concessions

-The seller’s concession can only be used to cover closing costs and not the down payment.
-Closing costs consists of third party charges.
-Example of closing costs are the following:
+The seller concession can only be used to cover closing costs and not the down payment.
+Closing costs consist of third-party charges.
+Examples of closing costs are the following:

 - Title charges